Children of Immigrants

 • Feeling bound by family expectations and the obligation to make up for your parents’ sacrifices

-• Guilt and shame around caring for yourself
+• Mental health stigma and the guilt/shame around caring for yourself and

 • Scarcity mindset and fear-driven decisions